kaffein/ng-darrrt-codelab/docs/step-4.md

 &rarr; Under the `lib` directory, create a directory named `components`.

-The `components` directory will contain all of the files for the new component.
+The `lib/components` directory will contain all of the files for the new component.

 ### Create an HTML file for the component

-&rarr; Under the `components` directory, create a file named `badge_component.html` with the following contents:
+&rarr; Under the `lib/components` directory, create a file named `badge_component.html` with the following contents: